raganwald-deprecated/homoiconic/2008-10-30/thrush.markdown

 * [into.rb](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/into.rb)
 * [let.rb](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/let.rb)

 If you are using Rails, drop these in config/initializers to make them available in your project. `let` is also available as part of the [ick](http://ick.rubyforge.org/) gem, along with a more powerful variation, `lets`.

-`sudo gem install ick`
+To get it, simply `sudo gem install ick`.

 ---